mensurm/modular-monolith-example/README.md

 - modules
 - shared

-And via linter rules are created so that core modules are not dependant modules outside the code folder.
+And via linter rules are created so that core modules are not dependant on modules outside the code folder.
 If you install ESLint into VSCode, the editor will highlight where defined rules are broken.
 You can also run the following command to check for linter errors.